lamhq/tech-notes/agile/2-scrum/3-artifacts/1-product-backlogs.md

 ## Keeping the backlog healthy

 Product owners should review the backlog before each iteration planning meeting to ensure prioritization is correct and feedback from the last iteration has been incorporated.

-Regular review of the backlog is often called "backlog grooming" in agile circles(some use the term backlog refinement).
+Regular review of the backlog is often called "backlog grooming" in agile circles (some use the term backlog refinement).

 The product owner is free to re-prioritize work in the backlog at any time due to customer feedback, refining estimates, and new requirements.
 Once work is in progress, though, keep changes to a minimum as they disrupt the development team and affect focus, flow, and morale.

-All work items should be included in the backlog: user stories, bugs, design changes, technical debt, customer requests, action items from the retrospective, etc.

-### Anti-patterns to watch for
+## Anti-patterns to watch for

-The product owner prioritizes the backlog at the start of the project, but doesn't adjust it as feedback rolls in from developers and stakeholders.
+The product owner doesn't adjust the backlog as feedback rolls in from developers and stakeholders.